thelabcat/phishing-website-report-assist/README.md

-# Phishing Website Preporting Assistant
+# Phishing Website Reporting Assistant

 A tool to help with reporting phishing websites to the domain seller and several security flagging databases.